nnekaen/IPUmap/README.md

 <b>Technogies</b>: PHP, Javascript and Jquery

-Demo can be viewed at:http://dev-nnekatest.pantheonsite.io/
+Demo can be viewed under the Section 'Member' at: http://dev-nnekatest.pantheonsite.io/